 The majority of these courses will be given in the first two terms.
 During Trinity term and over the summer students should complete a dissertation on an agreed topic.
-The dissertation must bear regard to course material from Section A or Section B.

 During Trinity Term you should be focusing primarily on your dissertation, and are unlikely to have time to take more than one course for examination.